Online Student Spotlight: Kelsey Mcneill ('20)

 Kelsey is originally from Savannah, GA and now lives in Jersey City, NJ.
 She’s pursuing a Bachelor of Business Administration (BBA) in Fashion Merchandising from LIM College as an online student.

 Kelsey has worked in retail since her junior year of high school—including at Fab’rik, Sarah Liz Boutique, Buckle, and Copper Penny.
-In the Spring of 2020, she’ll complete a merchandising internship at Chinamine USA—one of the largest garment manufacturers in China.

 Why did you choose LIM?